RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

   caption="RAK4600 Default Bluetooth ID after Resetting" />

-8. After connected, select the DFU Icon.
-On Select file type choose **Distribution packet (ZIP)** and press OK.
+8. After connecting, select the DFU Icon.
+On the Select file type, choose **Distribution packet (ZIP)** and press OK.
 This will then prompt you to select the zip file of the firmware that you have downloaded.

-9. The DFU application automatically start to upgrade the firmware of your RAK4600 through DFU over BLE.
-After upgrading, the application restart the RAK4600 and the DFU mode is disabled.
-Now you can use the RAK4600 with the latest firmware!
+9. The DFU application automatically starts to upgrade the firmware of your RAK4600 through DFU over BLE.
+After upgrading, the application restarts the RAK4600, and the DFU mode is disabled.
+You can now use the RAK4600 with the latest firmware.

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/8.upgrading-firmware/pqnewr61x87nv5nrxovs.jpg"
   width="90%"
   caption="Distribution Packet File Type under DFU"
 />

-9. The DFU application automatically start to upgrade the firmware of your RAK4600 through DFU over BLE.
-After upgrading, the application restart the RAK4600 and the DFU mode is disabled.
-Now you can use the RAK4600 with the latest firmware!

-<rk-img
-  src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/8.upgrading-firmware/nzilnqodbz6x33uvnpp4.jpg"
-  width="45%"
-  caption="DFU Upgrading of RAK4600 Firmware via BLE" />